ansible-collections/ibm_zos_cics/docs/source/modules/stop_region.rst

          jobs
-            | The output information for a list of jobs matching specified criteria.
+            | The output information for a list of jobs matching the specified criteria.

             | **returned**: on zos_job_query module execution
             | **type**: list